 Orange - Orange is a friendly and happy color which compels viewers to take some action or get active.
 Most call-to-action symbols on the website, the buy now or add to cart symbols all fair examples of this.
 Although the color belongs to the family of red which is known for its excitement, orange is more towards being cozy and energetic in the safest way.
 Ranging from food companies, automobiles, television channels and other online selling communities all use orange to create an aesthetically pleasing logo design that defines what their brand stands for and how well it is recognized in the market.

 Enthusiastic and Joyful - The color is quite bright and evokes feelings of joy and happiness in the viewers.
-This can be seen in VLC Media player, Nickelodeon, Blogger and Walkman logos.
+This can be seen in media company logos like VLC Media player, Nickelodeon, Blogger and Walkman

 Social and Friendly - Being a safe and happy color, orange is also used in places where connectivity and comfortability are the messages to be communicated.
 The color is usually used in the fashion industry to increase connections between the customers and to engage with clients.